Specialism

 Property developers

-Who want a realistic understanding of how development can go ahead on the Green Belt, and what a new government might mean for larger scale development in these areas.
+Who want a realistic understanding of how development can go ahead on the Green Belt, and what recent policy changes mean for larger scale development in these areas.

 Industry professionals